tartley/cbeams/README.rst

 Downloading as a binary executable
 ----------------------------------

-If you're on 64-bit Linux, you can download a binary executable that should just work:
+A 32-bit Linux binary executable can be downloaded from:

     https://github.com/tartley/cbeams/releases

-Open a terminal, tar -xzf the release, and run the script 'cbeams'.
+You don't need any version of Python installed, just download, open a terminal, tar -xzf the release, and run the script 'cbeams'.

 Downloading as source
 ---------------------